 Why pick an MC?

-I’ve also been asked, numerous times, about how a wedding MC begins to put together his/her list of duties…. so it’s definitely time for this blog to be written.
+We’ve also been asked, numerous times, about how a first-time wedding MC even begins to put together his/her list of duties…. so, here you have it!
+Brides, be sure to pass this one on!

 Who is the MC?

-If the DJ doesn’t end up being your event’s MC, typically you can ask any member of your friend or family to deliver these duties.
+If the DJ doesn’t end up acting as your event’s MC, typically you can ask any friend or family member to deliver these duties.
 Sometimes couples will opt to have 1 or 2 members of their wedding party act as the MC’s for the evening, while others like to designate someone who is special to them, but who isn’t a part of the wedding party itself.
 For some reason, uncles do a really good job.
 Especially the ones with quirky-yet-awesome foreign accents (but not those who struggle with the language).

 How to pick an MC?

-I always suggest that you choose an MC whose personality fits the desired feel of your wedding reception.
+Choose an MC whose personality fits the desired feel of your wedding reception.
 If you want a funny, casual, interactive reception, choose someone who is outgoing, funny, casual, and interactive!
-If you’re looking for something more reserved and formal, choose someone more reserved, formal (usually older, but not always!) – pick someone you can trust not to embarass you or your guests (alcohol tends to play a role in this, so someone who doesn’t drink – or who monitors their drinking, is usually ideal!)
+If you’re looking for a celebration that’s more reserved and formal, choose someone whose personality is more subdued and understated (usually older, but not always!)

 What does an MC do?